Thriving Marine Fisheries in Myanmar: Advancing and building a pipeline of support and capacity for marine conservation and fisheries sustainability

 To reverse this trend, better fishing and marine conservation policies and practices are urgently needed.
 Interventions must address the lack of experience and capacity in fisheries management, the dearth of data and information, and the need for community-based fishery management organizations.
 Fortunately, among fishermen, government, and community leaders there is an eagerness to set Myanmar on course to recover its fisheries, protect coastal ecosystems, and sustain healthy communities.

-Environmental Defense Fund (EDF) and Wildlife Conservation Society (WCS) began conducting an initial scoping in Myanmar and in the Gulf of Mottama to identify pilot sites for inshore fisheries reforms in March 2016.
-The Gulf of Mottama region has habitat that is still relatively healthy.
+Environmental Defense Fund (EDF) began conducting an initial scoping in Myanmar and in the Gulf of Mottama (GoM) to identify pilot sites for inshore fisheries reforms in March 2016.
+The GoM region has habitat that is still relatively healthy.
 With the right policies, its fisheries and biodiversity could rebound to their once abundant state.
-The two NGOs identified five pilot sites across the country that could be transformed to high-performing fisheries that model the benefits of reform and serve as proof points and learning laboratories that will inspire replication and scale throughout Myanmar.
+The NGO identified 3 pilot sites that could be transformed to high-performing fisheries that model the benefits of reform and serve as proof points and learning laboratories that will inspire replication and scale throughout Myanmar.
+This project is part of a broader one, the Gulf of Mottama Project (GoMP), implemented by a coalition of international and local NGOs, government, academia and fisher community groups in 60 communities.

-One of the five sites (the focus of this project) encompasses three Mon State communities along the Gulf of Mottama (Aung Kan Thar, Zoke Ka Li, and Baing Laung villages) that are highly dependent on fisheries.
+The project sites encompass three Mon State communities along the Gulf of Mottama (Aung Kan Thar, Zoke Ka Li, and Baing Laung villages) that are highly dependent on fisheries.

 Among the three communities identified for this project, there are an estimated 750 fishermen and a further 4,500-5,000 people involved in the fisheries sector, a significant portion of whom are women involved in business management and post-harvest processing.
 The main target species in this region are croakers, threadfin, crabs, mangofish and hilsa.